Character Mapping Layers

 This is My Favorite Mod next to Colemak itself!
 The ability to navigate and edit from the home position and its immediate surroundings is extremely powerful.
 It's like having part of the power of advanced editors like Vim ready in all situations.
 Plus a fully functional multimedia keyboard without sacrificing compactness.
 And more, much more.

 Really, I cannot stress enough Just How Powerful Extend Is!!! once you understand its workings.
 It's miles ahead of most other "Fn key" layers, for several reasons including the home row modifiers which lead to an ocean of power chording possibilities.
 Most newcomers don't seem to get this at once, so I urge you to study the Extend Extra Extreme page a bit for your own sake.
-I realize that it may seem like much to learn one more thing, but it'll benefit you a lot.
-Furthermore, Extend can be learnt gradually and is much easier to learn than a new typing layout!
+I realize that it may seem like much to learn one more thing, but you will benefit a lot from it.
+Furthermore, Extend can be learnt gradually a few tricks at a time, and it's much easier to learn than a new typing layout!

 A chart of my Extend mappings (Ext1 – Nav/Edit).
 Green, navigation; blue/circled, mousing; orange, multimedia; gray, system/misc.